-Paints and coatings can have significant impacts on the environment and human health, depending on what ingredients and components they contain.
-For example, if a paint uses organic solvents rather than a water base, it will release volatile organic compounds (VOCs) into the surrounding air.
+The solvent can be thought of as the carrier.
+It evaporates as the paint dries on the surface.
+If a paint uses organic solvents rather than a water base, it will release volatile organic compounds (VOCs) into the surrounding air.
 Solvent-based paints can also contain about 50 percent more embodied energy.

 VOCs are detrimental to indoor air quality, and their minimisation is one way to achieve possible Green Star credits.
 Exposure to VOCs can trigger headaches; irritation to eyes, nose and throat; damage to the liver, kidneys and central nervous systems; and loss of coordination.
 They’re also suspected to cause cancer in humans and have been associated with “sick building syndrome”, according to The Fifth Estate.